-The Fair Food Program provides an opportunity for these corporations tomato industry, to launch as quickly thereafter as possible.
-18 With over 35,000 acres under cultivation, Florida produces effectively all of the fresh-market, field-grown tomatoes in the US from October through June, and accounts for 50% of all fresh tomatoes produced domestically year round.
-19 According to industry estimates, over 30,000 workers are needed to grow and hand-harvest the crop.
+From 2009 to 2011, the Fair Food Program operated as a pilot with a total of five Participating Growers in Florida.
+In November, 2010, CIW and the Florida Tomato Growers Exchange signed a historic agreement to expand the program statewide to nearly all of Florida's \$650 million tomato industry, to launch as quickly thereafter as possible.18 With over 35,000 acres under cultivation, Florida produces effectively all of the fresh-market, field-grown tomatoes in the US from October through June, and accounts for 50% of all fresh tomatoes produced domestically year round.19 According to industry estimates, over 30,000 workers are needed to grow and hand-harvest the crop.
 Today, the Fair Food Program is the only industrywide social responsibility program in US agriculture.